Brett Liotta, Developer.

 So, you’ve recently been practicing yoga

-A friend of mine got me into it because he noticed I was always adjusting my back.
-So I took a vinyasa class at a local studio and couldn’t believe how much of a workout it was.
+A friend of mine got me into it because he noticed I was always adjusting my back and said I needed more balance with my high-paced lifestyle of a software developer.
+So I took an organic vinyasa class at a local studio and couldn’t believe how much of a workout it was.
 I was sore for about a week, but it was a good sore.
 I saw the benefits right away with breathing and stretching techniques to help the back and relax the mind.

 Four Quick Facts About Brett